developerasun/myDocumentBox-tool/myCSS/readme.md

 [Check the latest CSS grid standard by W3C here](https://www.w3.org/TR/css-grid-1/)

+> repeat(number of columns/rows, the column width we want);

 ### How is it different from CSS flex box?
 Flex box distributes its box items by main axis - when there is no more space to use in the axis, the container moves the next items based on cross axis.

-Compared to Flex box, Grid allows developers to set each item location from the very first place using grid-template-columns(rows) property.
+Compared to Flex box, **Grid allows developers to set each item location from the very first place** using grid-template-columns(rows) property.
 Developers can designate width, height, and etc when needed.
 Both layout can be applied and used altogether in one program - they are not exclusive.